RNSC COVID Operation Plan for 2022-23

 - Regularly cleaning touchpoints and washrooms.

-- Follow any direction our staff or volunteers in high-visability vests give you.
+- Follow any direction our staff or volunteers in high-visibility vests give you.

 RNSC welcomes dogs on designated trails.
 We are proud to offer a space for owners and animals to enjoy winter.
-This season it will be even more important for dog owners to do their part and keep control of their animals at all times.
-Due to COVID there will be no tolerance of dogs who jump on other visitors.
+So all are comfortable on the trails, there will be no tolerance of dogs who jump on other visitors.